We're sorry but this app doesn't work properly without JavaScript enabled. Please enable it to continue.

 The Go compiler's job is to take Go code and produce machine code, an .exe file on Windows or a standard executable on Mac/Linux.

-We'll go over this all later in more detail, but to sate your curiosity:
+We'll go over all of this later in more detail, but to sate your curiosity:

 While we're in the browser it can be a bit hard to tell the difference because we run and compile the code in the same step.